-Using the perturbed energy momentum tensor component $\delta T^0{}_0$, as we can read from Eq.~\eqref{genT00mixed}, we have:
+Using the perturbed energy-momentum tensor component $\delta T^0{}_0$, as we can read from Eq.~\eqref{genT00mixed}, we have:

-where the total perturbed density is
+where the total perturbed density is:

-i.e. it is the sum of the perturbed densities of all the material components that constitute our cosmological model, in the same way that we did for the background.
+i.e., it is the sum of the perturbed densities of all the material components that constitute our cosmological model, in the same way that we did for the background.
 We start here to eliminate the bar over the background quantities.
 We shall consider the $\Lambda$CDM as our standard cosmological model.
-Thus, we have to deal with 4 contributions: \begin{enumerate} \item Photons; \item Neutrinos; \item CDM; \item Baryons. \end{enumerate} Each of these has its own energy-momentum tensor and the total one, which enters the right hand side of the Einstein equations, is their sum.
-The cosmological constant only contributes at background level.
+Thus, we have to deal with 4 contributions: \begin{enumerate} \item Photons; \item Neutrinos; \item CDM; \item Baryons. \end{enumerate} Each of these has its own energy-momentum tensor, and the total one, which enters the right hand side of the Einstein equations, is their sum.
+The cosmological constant contributes only at the background level.

-We have found above the \textbf{relativistic Poisson equation}.
-Indeed, if we consider $a = 1$, and hence $\mathcal H = 0$, we recover the usual Newtonian Poisson equation (or almost, since we have two potentials in GR).
-Written in terms of the density contrast, using Eq.~\eqref{genT00mixed}, the relativistic Poisson equation is the following:
+We have found the \textbf{relativistic Poisson equation} above.
+Indeed, if we consider $a = 1$, and hence $\mathcal H = 0$, we recover the usual Newtonian Poisson equation (but not quite, since we have two potentials in GR).
+Written in terms of the density contrast, using Eq.~\eqref{genT00mixed}, the relativistic Poisson equation is as follows:

-As one can see, Eq.~\eqref{relPoisseqdeltas} is a second order partial differential equation (PDE) which is \textit{linear}, because we are doing first-order perturbation theory and thus all the perturbative variables appear with power 1.
-Because of this, as we anticipated, it is very convenient to introduce the Fourier transform of the latter, thus transforming Eq.~\eqref{relPoisseqdeltas} in a linear ordinary differential equation (ODE).
+As one can see, Eq.~\eqref{relPoisseqdeltas} is a second order partial differential equation (PDE) that is \textit{linear} because we are doing first-order perturbation theory; thus, all the perturbative variables appear with power 1.
+Because of this, as we anticipated, it is very convenient to introduce the Fourier transform of the latter, thus transforming Eq.~\eqref{relPoisseqdeltas} into a linear ordinary differential equation (ODE).

-Hereafter, we shall constantly employ the Fourier transform, but drop the tilde above the transformed quantities as it customary in cosmology because almost always one deals directly with the Fourier modes rather than with the configuration space.
-Therefore, Eq.~\eqref{relPoisseqdeltas} Fourier-transformed and written in the conformal time is the following:
+Hereafter, we shall constantly employ the Fourier transform but drop the tilde above the transformed quantities, as it is customary in cosmology because almost always one deals directly with the Fourier modes rather than with the configuration space.
+Therefore, Eq.~\eqref{relPoisseqdeltas}, Fourier-transformed and written in conformal time, is as follows:

 Now that we have specified a gauge, and a time slicing, we can establish that: